Attendance is important at St. Nicholas

 -

-Enable the school to make informed use of Attendance data to target interventions appropriately, focusing on the key demographic groups highlighted in the DFE paper.
+Enable the school to make informed use of Attendance data to target interventions appropriately, focusing on the key demographic groups highlighted in the DfE paper.

 Objectives